Lou & Grey

 Mobile

-• Banners, navigation, etc.. removed from the top of the screen
+• Banners and navigation were removed from the top of the screen

 • Product tiles efficiently utilize space

-• Proceed to checkout CTA easy to find with minimal to no scrolling
+• Proceed to checkout, CTA is easy to find with minimal to no scrolling

 • Total and order summary too small